 The box made no sound as it was snapped open.

 On the bed of crimson it lay like a nebula frozen solid, a glittering, indistinct, glorious little thing.
 The stone was the size of the nail on her little finger, long and flat and shimmering to perfection, set against a silver band.
-The interior had an inscription in Latin, Non Omnis Moriar, and it took a moment for the translation matrix to allow her to read the words, All my life I could not.
+The interior had an inscription in Latin, Aeternum, and it took a moment for the translation matrix to allow her to read the word, Eternity.
 It took her but a moment to realize that Rose had never seen this ring, because it sat with a few other relics.
 A hair-band, a mug, and a picture of Rose by herself were all arranged together, and the ring had sat dead center.
 There was no wear on the metal—it had never touched her skin.
 This was a shrine, Amy realized, and her stomach twisted at the thought of disturbing the Doctor's place to grieve, but how else was she to learn?

 She looked back at the photographs of the men.
 They never appeared together.
 Sometimes alone, sometimes with Mickey, more often with Rose, but never together.
 And that grin.

 "Are they him?" she wondered aloud.
 They had the same old, old eyes, though neither looked as destroyed as her Doctor did.
 Could they be him?
 And how on earth did he manage to change his face so completely?
 She scowled at the pictures.
 "Library," she said decisively, and turned to leave the room.

 It was called regeneration, a process whereby a Time Lord who had suffered a mortal injury could "re-boot" themselves completely, from the genetic level.
 It was quite traumatic the first few times, apparently, but then a well trained Time Lord could usually choose his or her form and would suffer considerably less regeneration sickness.